Emergency Management Program

 Hazard Identification and Risk Assessment (HIRA)

-Cornwall Hazard Identification and Risk Assessment (HIRA) was crecently reviewed and adopted in March 2010 and is reviewed annually.
+The Cornwall Hazard Identification and Risk Assessment (HIRA) was first adopted in March 2010 and continues to be reviewed annually, with the latest revision having been completed in December 2015.
 A hazard is described as an event or physical condition that has the potential to cause fatalities, injuries, property damage, infrastructure damage, agricultural loss, damage to the environment, interruption of business, or other types of harm or loss (FEMA).
 This assessment was completed by first reviewing the 40 major hazards facing the province as per Emergency Management Ontario (EMO).
 EMO also supplied a definition and description of each hazard.
 From this list a historical review of hazardous occurrences in the City of Cornwall was completed.
 Further more expertise advice was researched concerning the possibility of some hazards occurring even though the historical occurrences were not recent.
 For example, although Cornwall has not had a major earthquake since September 5, 1944, seismologist research states that earthquakes remain a hazard in this area due to the fact we are on a fault line.
 In southern Canada, the slow movement of the North American plate southwestwards at a few centimetres per year creates sufficient stresses to cause earthquakes along faults or zones of weakness such as along the St. Lawrence and Ottawa Valleys and the Atlantic seaboard (Natural Hazards of Canada Map - OCIPEP).
 Once a comprehensive list of specific community hazards was created, the probability and potential consequence of each hazard was determined.
 Finally a community risk assessment grid was completed resulting in the prioritization of risks found in the City of Cornwall.
 The Cornwall Hazard Identification and Risk Assessment (HIRA) acts as the foundation for Cornwall's risk-based emergency management program.